computational-expression/lab01/writing/reflection.md

 TODO: Reflect on your problem-solving process for sensor simulation:

 - How has your approach to debugging sensor calculations improved?
-- What will you do differently when we start working with real sensors next week?
+- What will you do differently when we start working with real sensors in the next lab?

 ## 4. Creative Expression and IoT Extensions